What are the alternatives to long-term business loans?

-- If your business is just starting out, your lender will look at your personal credit rating to get an idea of your financial situation, so take a look at these tips to improve your credit score
+If your business is just starting out, your lender will look at your personal credit rating to get an idea of your financial situation.
+Have a look at our tips to improve your credit score

-- When comparing loans, make sure you’re eligible by familiarising yourself with the lender’s requirements
+When comparing loans, make sure you’re eligible by checking the lender’s requirements first

-- It’s a good idea to calculate how much your monthly loan repayments will be ahead of time to make sure you’ll be able to afford them alongside your regular business expenses
+Calculate how much your monthly loan repayments will be before applying so you know you’ll be able to afford them alongside your regular business expenses

 The best way to find competitive long-term loans is to compare your options using the MoneySuperMarket comparison tool.